DaveSkender/Stock.Indicators/docs/_indicators/Chandelier.md

 ## Chaining

-Results can be further processed on `Atrp` with additional chain-enabled indicators.
+Results can be further processed on `ChandelierExit` with additional chain-enabled indicators.

 ```csharp
 // example